 - Cutting the cord.
 A couple of Rokus use a lot less energy than the set-top boxes I used to have.
 Also, I had built up a pretty big and power-hungry MythTV infrastructure that I have since retired.

-Read on for how I track realtime and daily home power usage and costs as well as track power usage over time.
+Read on for how I track real-time and daily home power usage and costs, as well as track power usage over time.

 Table of Contents